Cheese Making Supplies

 Is home cheese making difficult?

 The home cheese making hobby is not difficult to learn.
-If you take it step-by-step and make small batches in the beginning, you will learn the little tricks of the trade faster.
-Carefully reading and understanding the instructions is important.
-If you need assistant, call or write me and if I can't answer your question, I'll do some research and contact you back.
-Even making gourmet cheeses like Camembert/Brie and Blue are not difficult if you have the correct information.
+If you take our step-by-step recipes and make small batches in the beginning, you will learn the little tricks of the trade faster.
+Carefully reading and understanding the instructions / recipes is important.

 How much cheese does one kit make?